Edwy Searles Brooks

-Edwy Searles Brooks (11 November 1889 – 2 December 1965) was a British novelist who also wrote under the pen-names Berkeley Gray, Victor Gunn, Rex Madison, and Carlton Ross.
+Edwy Searles Brooks (11 November 1889 – 2 December 1965) was a British novelist who also wrote under the pen-names Berkeley Gray, Victor Gunn, Rex Madison, Reginald Browne, and Carlton Ross.
 Brooks was born in Hackney, London.
 He is believed to have written around 40 million words.

 Life and work

 Brooks was one of four sons (there was also a daughter) of George Brooks, a Congregational minister and well-known political writer including for The Times.

 When the family relocated to Norfolk, Brooks attended Banham Grammar School in that county.
 His first name was a Welsh form of "Edwin"; his second a grandmother's surname.
 Brooks published his first short story, "Mr Dorien's Missing £2000", in July 1907, when he was seventeen.
 His first major breakthrough came in 1910, when the paper The Gem gave him an assignment to publish a serial named "The Iron Island", the main character being Frank Kingston.

-In 1912 he wrote his first Sexton Blake stories and in 1915 started writing Nelson Lee detective stories for The Nelson Lee Library, becoming the lead writer of the detective series after which the publication was named.
-In 1917 he started the St. Frank's series in that paper, the stories for which he is best remembered.
+In 1912, he wrote his first Sexton Blake stories and in 1915 started writing Nelson Lee detective stories for The Nelson Lee Library, becoming the lead writer of the detective series after which the publication was named.
+In 1917, he started the St. Frank's series in that paper, the stories for which he is best remembered.
 Additional serial assignments followed, including those featuring Clive Derring and Sexton Blake.
-In 1918 he launched the character of Rupert Waldo, an early superhero.
+In 1918, he launched the character of Rupert Waldo, an early superhero.

-In 1918 he married Frances (daughter of master tailor Abraham Goldstein), who became his assistant and collaborator through the years.
+In 1918, he married Frances (daughter of master tailor Abraham Goldstein), who became his assistant and collaborator through the years.
 The two took great pride in delivering clean manuscripts for publication throughout their careers.
 They became a cornerstone of the Amalgamated Press imprints.
-Their son, Lionel (1928–), wrote Conquest Calls The Tune (1968) with his mother, and 1969's Conquest in Ireland alone.
+Their son, Lionel (born 1928), wrote Conquest Calls The Tune (1968) with his mother, and 1969's Conquest in Ireland alone.